Are You Disabled but Unable to Collect Disability Insurance Benefits from The Hartford?

 - Section III: Authorization to Obtain Information to be signed by the employee.

-- Section IV: Attending Physician’s Statement – to be completed by the physician or physicians who are treating the employee outlining the physical and mental restrictions preventing work.
+- Section IV: Attending Physician’s Statement—to be completed by the physician or physicians who are treating the employee outlining the physical and mental restrictions preventing full or part-time work.

 To view a sample of The Hartford short-term disability income benefits application, click here.